Central-California-Health-Foundation/The-Structural-Friction-Model/README.md

 ---

 ## VII.
 Implications for Public Health Policy
 By shifting the intervention locus from the individual to the environment, the SFM provides a quantifiable mandate for structural reform.
 If the model is validated, educational interventions in high-friction environments are mathematically predicted to yield diminishing returns.
 Capital must be redirected toward localized food systems, transit integration, and direct economic relief to bring $F_s$ below the critical collapse threshold.
+This framework enables policymakers to treat health behavior not as a fixed trait, but as a variable response to modifiable environmental cost structures.

 ***